 The formula can be used handily in reverse for designing a torque meter.
 You can insert the desired amount of dial deflection, and calculate the diameter or length of the music wire needed to do the job.

 The three most important things in model building are: Keep it light, don’t build it heavy, and it shouldn’t weigh much.

-Conservative breaking torque for 1/8 Inch Super Sport Rubber Motors
+Conservative breaking torque in inch ounces for 1/8 Inch Super Sport Rubber Motors